CWestBlue/2d-gaming/README.md

 ### Getting Started
 ##### Setup your game
-1. Configure your game area by using .config.
+1. Setup your game area.
 Each area object will have a name, width, height and gravity.
 ```typescript
     import { GameAreaComponent, ObjectComponent } from '2d-gaming';